Shop by goal

 Every research peptide is defined by its amino-acid sequence - the ordered list of residues is the molecule’s identity.
 That is why a sequence, not a brand name, is the unambiguous way to specify a compound, and why a Certificate of Analysis reports observed mass and purity against the composition predicted from that sequence.
 If you have ever wondered how a lab confirms “this is the peptide it claims to be,” the answer runs through the amino-acid sequence.
 See how to read a COA and the broader primer what are peptides?
 The peer-reviewed literature on peptide structure and synthesis is indexed on PubMed; curated sequence and function records are maintained in UniProt.

-If it is a single unit with a free amino and carboxyl group, it is an amino acid.
-If two or more of those units are joined by peptide bonds into a chain, it is a peptide (and, once long and folded, a protein).
+If it is a single unit with a free amino and carboxyl group, it is an amino acid .
+If two or more of those units are joined by peptide bonds into a chain, it is a peptide (and, once long and folded, a protein ).
 The bond is the boundary.

+Are peptides just amino acids?
 They are built from amino acids but are not the same as free amino acids - a peptide is a chain of amino acids joined by peptide bonds.

+What is the difference between a peptide and a protein?
 Chain length and folding.
 Peptides are short chains; proteins are long, folded polypeptide chains.
 The peptide bond is identical in both.

+How many amino acids build peptides and proteins?
 Twenty standard proteinogenic amino acids, encoded by the genetic code.

+Does New-U sell amino acids or supplements?
 No. New-U supplies research-use-only peptide and related research compounds with a Certificate of Analysis - not dietary supplements, and with no medical or nutritional guidance.

 External links are provided for research reference only; New-U is not affiliated with these organisations and links carry no endorsement either way.